Extreme poverty: Others

-Non-Governmental Organizations
+Non-governmental organizations

-A multitude of non-governmental organizations operate in the field of extreme poverty, actively working to alleviate the poorest of the poor of their deprivation.
-To name but a few notable organizations: Save the Children, the Overseas Development Institute, Concern Worldwide, ONE, Trickle Up and Oxfam have all done a considerable amount of work in extreme poverty.
+A multitude of non-governmental organizations (NGOs) operate in the field of extreme poverty, working to alleviate the conditions of those in extreme poverty.
+Some notable organizations include: Save the Children, the Overseas Development Institute, Concern Worldwide, ONE, Trickle Up and Oxfam.

 Save the Children is the leading international organization dedicated to helping the world's indigent children.
 In 2013, Save the Children reached over 143 million children through their work, including over 52 million children directly.
-Save the Children also recently released their own report titled "Getting to Zero", in which they argued the international community could feasibly do more than lift the world's poor above $1.25/day.
+Save the Children also released their own report on "Getting to Zero" in 2015, in which they argued the international community could feasibly do more than lift the world's poor above $1.25/day.

 The Overseas Development Institute (ODI) is a UK based think tank on international development and humanitarian issues.
 ODI is dedicated to alleviating the suffering of the world's poor by providing high-quality research and practical policy advice to the World's development officials.
-ODI also recently released a paper entitled, "The Chronic Poverty Report 2014–2015: The road to zero extreme poverty", in which its authors assert that though the international communities' goal of ending extreme poverty by 2030 is laudable, much more targeted resources will be necessary to reach said target.
+ODI also released a paper in 2014 entitled "The Chronic Poverty Report 2014–2015: The road to zero extreme poverty", in which its authors assert that though the international communities' goal of ending extreme poverty by 2030 is laudable, much more targeted resources will be necessary to reach said target.
 The report states that "To eradicate extreme poverty, massive global investment is required in social assistance, education and pro-poorest economic growth".